 As a child she studied dance with Betty-Jane Turner in Manchester CT.
 There she was given many opportunities to study with leading teachers in the dance industry and spent her summers training in NYC.
 She studied with dance greats such as Phil Black, Luigi, Dennis Denehy, Frank Hatchett, Maurice Hines, Lee Theodore, David Howard, Finis Jhung and the list goes on.
 Karen's first professional job right of high school was "Dance,Dance,Dance" at Hershey Park.
 She went on to perform with many regional theater companies across New England.
 Some of her favorite roles were Lily St Regis in Annie, Velma Kelly in West Side Story, Roxy Hart in Chicago, and chorus roles in 42nd street, Guys and Dolls and South Pacific.
 She was the Dance captain and swing dancer in the National tour of The Best Little Whorehouse in Texas, with Stella Parton and A Player in Pippin with Ben Vereen.
 Her off-Broadway credits include Giggles and Garters which later became the Broadway show Sugar Babies and she was the choreographer for "This could be the start" a musical revue written and directed by Steve Allen.

 Karen also served as co- artistic Director for over 25 years with the New England Ballet School and Company.
-Her tenure with that organization allowed her to choreograph and Direct 100's of dancers across Connecticut and to work with many professional artists as well.
-She is proud to have performed in and co- directed many the company's productions including, The Nutcracker, Firebird, Romeo and Juliet, Swan Lake, Peter and the Wolf, The Adventures of Little Red Riding Hood as well as choregraphing many repertory pieces for the company.
-Goodman Performing Arts Center has an established competitive dance team which over the years has earned her and her dancers' numerous awards for Choreography, technique, passion and precision.
+Her tenure with that organization allowed her to choreograph and direct hundreds of dancers across Connecticut and to work with many professional artists as well.
+She is proud to have performed in and co- directed many the company's productions including, The Nutcracker, Firebird, Romeo and Juliet, Swan Lake, Peter and the Wolf, The Adventures of Little Red Riding Hood as well as choreographing many repertory pieces for the company.
+Goodman Performing Arts Center has an established competitive dance team, which over the years has earned her and her dancers' numerous awards for choreography, technique, passion and precision.
 They were also crowned National Grand Champions for the Turn it Dance Challenge.
 "Miss Karen" hopes to continue serving her community through her talent, commitment, love of her students and the arts for many years to come.

 Caitlyn was born and raised in Connecticut where her passion for dancing would grow and ﬂourish through all of the styles of dance she studied.
 Her ﬁrst loves were jazz and tap which would eventually be accompanied by ballet, contemporary and hip hop.
 She went on to study at the University of North Carolina, Greensboro where she earned her Bachelors of Fine Arts in dance and performance.
 During this time she expanded her repertoire with more styles such as breakin’, popping, and locking.
 Her love for performance and creating movement continued as she took classes in New York, North Carolina, Atlanta, Los Angeles, and Connecticut.
 She began teaching and choreographing award winning hip hop routines at various studios through out New York and Connecticut.
 She has danced for artists such as Kat Deluna, Flo Rida and Def Jam productions and has appeared on networks such as MTV2.
 She has also been dancing with Double up Dance Company as well as CT Theater Dance Company for the past eight years.
 She has been coaching and choreographing for the Fairﬁeld University Dance Team and teaching contemporary dance for the Sacred Heart University dance program.
 She has been dancing for twenty eight years now with Ten years of experience in choreography and loving every minute of it.